rmsandu/rmsandu.github.io.old/_posts/2024-06-15-sdxlfinetuning.md

 ## Results

 All in all my results were pretty good with and without prior-preservation.
 When doing inference, I noticed that I get better results when my number of inference steps are around 80-100.
 Otherwise Thor looks quite distorted, has extra limbs or is simply another cat.
 SDXL was also unable to render Thor wet swimming underwater as in the tutorial they showed with the dog photos.
 Another thing that I noticed is that SDXL really strugles with complex prompts, unlike Midjourney.
 Every time I wanted to add several elements and be super specific about where Thor should be placed and how he should look like the model outputed gibberish.
-Moreover, as you probably noticed Thor is wearing a blue collar with AirTag but the model completely failed to render this in any instance.
+Moreover, as you probably noticed Thor is wearing a collar with AirTag but the model completely failed to render this in any instance.
+It could also be my fault for mixing photos of Thor with a red collar and blue collar.
 Perhaps I should have trained it on photos of Thor without the collar?
 Next time.

 ## Useful resources: